D3athGr1p/learn-tutorials/near/nft-marketplace-in-assemblyscript.md

 npm i -g yarn
 ```

 If that worked, you're ready to develop smart contracts in AssemblyScript and Rust.
-If you encounter any errors or issues during the install process, you can check out the forums or Discord for help.

 # Cloning the NEAR NFT repo